Newlab: History and formation

-Historical Significance of Building 128
+Historical significance of Building 128

-Lineage of the Site
+Lineage of the site

-The land predating New Lab has a rich historical cultural lineage and narrative of experimental and innovative breakthroughs.
-That past was a major factor in the decision to develop New Lab in the Navy Yard.
+The land predating Newlab has a rich historical cultural lineage and narrative of experimental and innovative breakthroughs.
+That past was a major factor in the decision to develop Newlab in the Navy Yard.
 Before colonial settlement, the area that would become the Navy Yard served as a clamming site for the Lenape Native Americans.
 It was then settled by the Dutch and sold to a developer, thus beginning its employment as a center for manufacturing.
 Among the technological advancements that took place at the Navy Yard are: the first use of the steam-powered pile driver; construction of the first undersea telegraph cable; development of a commercialized form of anesthetic ether by E.R.
-Squibb; and a broadcast of the first person to sing over the radio, Eugenia Farrar performing "I Love You Truly", was heard at the Yard in 1907.
+Squibb; and a broadcast of the first person to sing over the radio, Eugenia Farrar performing "I Love You Truly", was heard at the yard in 1907.

 Construction of navy ships like the Fulton II, a first-of-its-kind steam-powered warship, and fabrication of the USS Arizona, state-of-the-art among its peers, induced many influential manufacturing process refinements and advancements.

-In interviews, Belt and Cohen both cite this maritime and technological history as inspiration for New Lab, both in guiding the renovation of the facility and in shaping its mission.
+In interviews, Belt and Cohen both cite this maritime and technological history as inspiration for Newlab, both in guiding the renovation of the facility and in shaping its mission.